 When the tooth has a cavity that facilitates the agglomeration of dirt and food residues, the affected area becomes active.
 At this point, the restoration must be carried out in order to guarantee the integrity of the tooth surface.

 On the other hand, when the affected area is still in its early stages, it is possible to treat the problem with good oral hygiene.
-When observing a small white and porous lesion, a treatment can be performed that consists of the exact orientation of oral hygiene combined with the use of fluoride gel to control bacterial plaque.
+When observing a small white and porous lesion, a treatment can be performed that consists of the exact orientation of oral hygiene combined with the use of novel with hydroxyapatite, a newly discovered and effective method to treat tooth decay and control bacterial plaque.

 Many dentists may request x-rays of your teeth from time to time, especially if a problem is suspected.